 Stress or fear may cause a cat to drool temporarily, such as during car rides, vet visits, or loud events.
-If your cat seems extremely stressed on a regular basis and drools as a result, it's a good idea to talk to your vet about options.
+If your cat seems extremely stressed on a regular basis, it's a good idea to talk to your vet about options.
 If the drooling and stress are short-lived and stop on their own, then there is likely little cause for concern.

 Abnormal Drooling in Cats

 If your cat's drooling occurs constantly, or if it cannot be associated with contentment or food, then there may be a health problem going on.
 It's essential to take all cats to the veterinarian at least once a year for routine wellness exams, even if they seem healthy.
 The vet can often detect problems before your cat shows signs.